Burleigh Head National Park: Landform

 The headland has steep sides and is 80 m in height.
 The formation of the Burleigh headland began between 23 and 25 million years ago.
 At this time the Tweed Volcano was active.
 Molten basalt lava from the volcano flowed all the way down the valleys and eroded them all.
 The valleys were covered in hardened sedimentary rocks before reaching what is now the Burleigh headland.
 Along Tallebudgera Creek there are rocky platforms and sandy beaches.
 On the seaside part of the park are black boulders at the base of a cliff.
 Upstream tidal Tallebudgera Creek has a mangrove environment.

 The headland is an important cultural site for the local Aboriginal tribe known as the Minjungbal people.

 Flora

 The park preserves remnant areas of rainforest and mangrove forests.
 Western parts are dominated by dry eucalypt forest containing species such as brush box, forest red gum and grey ironbark.
 On the seaward facing slopes are Swamp she-oak, native hibiscus tree and Pandanus palms.
 There are also areas of heathland and tussock grassland.

 Fauna

 The Australian brush-turkey, brahminy kites, sea eagles and koalas can be found in the park.
 There are also lace monitors, echidnas, mountain brushtail possums, common brushtail possums and common ringtail possums.
 Rainbow lorikeets are commonly seen feeding on blossoms in the park.

 Walking track

 The park contains a popular walking track, known as the Oceanview Track, which connects Burleigh Heads and Tallebudgera Creek.
-In December 2014, the track was closed due to boulders smashing into the path as they cascaded down the slopes.
-The track was re-opened in mid-2015 after further at-risk boulders and rock fragments were removed.
+The track is sometimes closed following rock falls, which need to be cleared before reopening the track, but other access points to the national park remain open.